glenmiracle18/Gropu-5_Water_Quality_Model-/Sifa_Kaveza_Model_Report.md

 **1.4 Early Stopping Implementation**

-Early stopping was introduced to further prevent overfitting, with a patience value of [Insert Value], monitoring validation loss.
+Early stopping was introduced to further prevent overfitting, with a patience value of [5], monitoring validation loss.

 Why Early Stopping?